AKS Shared Application Gateway

 Select the Settings tab, and click Add.
 The Infra-Set Custom Data pane displays.

 In the Setting Name list box, select Enable App Gateway Ingress Controller.
-Enable the setting and click Set.
-The Enable App Gateway Ingress Controller setting value is true.

-Select the Service from the NAME column.
+Select your Service from the NAME column.

-Click the Load Balancers tab.
+Select the Load Balancers tab.

 Click Configure Load Balancer.
 The Add Load Balancer Listener pane appears.